-Gaming can be a great way to reduce stress, but increased or excessive gaming time can take away from healthy habits and activities.
+Gaming can be a great way to help with stress.
+However, we know that increased or excessive time spent gaming can take time away from being able to do the things that keep you healthy and well.
 For example, you might find that you're spending less time than usual with people you care about.
-You might be less active than usual or find that you are having trouble with sleep, studies or work.
+You might be less active than usual or find that you're having trouble with sleep, studies or work.